Marvin X

-Marvin X (born Marvin Ellis Jackmon; May 29, 1944) is a poet, playwright and essayist.
+Marvin X (born Marvin Ellis Jackmon; May 29, 1944) is an American poet, playwright, and essayist.

 Born in Fowler, California, he has taken the Muslim name El Muhajir ("the expatriate" in Arabic).
 His work has been associated with the Black Arts/Black Aesthetics Movement of the 1960s.

 Family life

 He grew up in Fresno and Oakland, in an activist household.
 He graduated from Thomas Alva Edison High School in Fresno in 1962.
 His parents published the Black-owned paper of Fresno, California, called the Fresno Voice.
 The 1947 paper advertised community events, local businesses, including their own real-estate business, and focused on national and state events including: the promotion of anti-lynching laws, Jackie Robinson Day, New York Freedom Trains being integrated, the mission work of the Catholic church with Indians and Negroes, and the $350 million expansion of PG&E in California.

 Marvin X has four living children and one son who preceded him in death.